mikemaccana/agave/README.md

 Adding methods to inbuilt objects _was_ bad, back in ES3 days, on browsers like IE8 and Firefox 3.
 There wasn’t a way for developers to add their own non-enumerable properties to inbuilt objects.
 I.e., if a developer you wanted objects to have .myMethod(), and thus created Object.prototype.myMethod(), things like ‘for (var key in someobject)’ would include ‘myMethod’ as one of the keys.

-**ES5 - the current version of Javascript created in 2009 that Chrome, Firefox, and IE9/10 use - specifically allows for the creation of non-enumerable properties via Object.defineProperty()**
+**ES5 - the current version of Javascript created in 2009 that Chrome, Firefox, and IE9/10, as well as node.js use - specifically allows for the creation of non-enumerable properties via Object.defineProperty()**

 So if you’re OK with not supporting IE8, you can use Agave.